Abstract: An abbreviated summary (typically 1 page) of a research proposal.

 DHHS: U.S. Department of Health and Human Services.
 DHHS is Missouri S&T’s "cognizant agency" responsible for negotiating indirect cost rates with the University.
 The rates thus negotiated are applicable to all funding agencies.

-Direct Costs: The costs of conducting a project that can be directly attributed to that project (e.g., salaries, benefits, supplies, equipment and travel).
+Direct Costs: The costs of conducting a project that can be directly attributed to that project (e.g., salaries, benefits, supplies, equipment, tuition, travel, etc.).
 In order to be reimbursed under federal grants and contracts, a direct cost must be reasonable in price, allowable under federal regulations, and allocable to (i.e., clearly assignable to) that specific project.

 Encumbrance: funds committed to the purchase of a specific good or service but not yet expended.